-The fair value of the 2020 and 2035 bonds is determined with reference to quoted market prices.
-The directors' estimates of the fair value of the European Investment Bank and internal borrowings are determined in accordance with generally accepted pricing models based on discounted cash flow analysis using prices from observable current market transactions or dealer quotes for similar instruments.
-The fair value of short-term borrowings is equal to their book value.
-All loans are non-secured and are denominated in sterling.
+The fair value of the external borrowings is determined with reference to quoted market prices.
+The directors' estimates of the fair value of internal borrowings are determined in accordance with generally accepted pricing models based on discounted cash flow analysis using prices from observable current market transactions or dealer quotes for similar instruments.

-Interest on the inter-company short-term loans is charged at base rate and interest on short-term loans is charged at a floating rate of LIBOR plus 1.5%, thus exposing the Company to cash flow interest rate risk.
-A 1% movement in interest rates would subject the Company to an approximate change in interest costs of £0.2m per year.
+Interest on short-term loans is charged at a floating rate of interest at LIBOR plus 1.5%, thus exposing the Company to cash flow interest rate risk.
+A 1% movement in interest rates would subject the Company to an approximate change in interest costs of £0.4m per year.
 This is considered to be an acceptable level of risk.
 All other loans are at fixed interest rates and expose the Company to fair value interest rate risk.